-New Zealand Wine (NZW) remains committed to reducing emissions and other environmental and social impacts across the entirety of our value chains.
-We have committed to a goal of the industry achieving net-zero emissions ahead of the regulatory deadline of 2050.
+New Zealand Winegrowers (NZW) remains committed to reducing emissions and other environmental and social impacts across the entirety of our value chains.
+We have committed to a goal of the industry achieving net zero emissions by 2050.

 Because food miles look only at emissions associated with freight and not those associated with the production phase (which can account for the majority of emissions) it is an inadequate measure of emissions and fails to account for efficient production practices in producer regions.